saucelabs/sauce-docs/docs/secure-connections/sauce-connect/setup-configuration/environment-variables.md

 | `no_proxy`<br/>`NO_PROXY`                                                                         | Sets hostnames that will not be proxied, even when Sauce Connect Proxy is configured to use a proxy.
 Format as a comma-separated list.
 Subdomain wildcarding is supported when the hostname starts with a `.` Examples:<br/><br/>`saucelabs.com,spam.net`: Only requests hitting `saucelabs.com` and `spam.net` will not be proxied.
 All other requests will be proxied.<br/>`.example.com`: All requests going to any subdomain of `example.com` will not be proxied (e.g., `one.example.com`, `asdf.example.com`) | Linux               |

-We don't recommend configuring Sauce Connect Proxy via these enviroment variables since these variables behave differently on different platforms.
-We recommend using Sauce Connect Proxy specific variables, such as `SAUCE_PROXY` or `SAUCE_PROXY_TUNNEL` instead.

 :::note
 [`--no-autodetect`](/dev/cli/sauce-connect-proxy/#--no-autodetect) command-line option disables system proxy detection.
 :::